Universidad ORT Uruguay: History

 The network, with 1,300 members in 135 countries, advocates for the protection of human rights, access to education, sustainability and conflict resolution.

 Since July 2020, the university has been listed in the Times Higher Education Latin America University Rankings.

 In September 2021, a study carried out by the world leader organisation in higher education analysis services QS Quacquarelli Symonds, placed Universidad ORT Uruguay among the 550 universities with the best employment rate for their graduates globally.

 ORT's Graduate School of Business' Master of Business Administration – MBA, has been ranked between the 131 and 140 positions by the QS ranking for Executive MBAs 2021.
 In addition, is ranked in 7th place in Latin America.
 ORT's MBA is the only one in the country to be mentioned in this classification.

 For the third consecutive year (in 2022), the British publication Times Higher Education (THE) has once again included Universidad ORT Uruguay as the only one in Uruguay to be part of this classification.

+For the twenty-eighth consecutive year (in September 2023), ORT´s Faculty of Business Administration and Social Sciences is the only Uruguayan business school ranked among the top 25 in Latin America in the annual ranking conducted by América Economía magazine.